cculianu/Fulcrum/README.md

 - *Fast:* Written in 100% modern `C++20` using multi-threaded and asynchronous programming techniques.
 - *A drop-in replacement for ElectronX/ElectrumX:* Fulcrum is 100% protocol-level compatible with the [Electrum Cash 1.5.3 protocol](https://electrum-cash-protocol.readthedocs.io/en/latest/).
 Existing server admins should feel right at home with this software since installation and management of it is nearly identical to ElectronX/ElectrumX server.
-- *Cross-platform:* While this codebase was mainly developed and tested on MacOS, Windows and Linux, it should theoretically work on any modern OS (such as *BSD) that has Qt5 Core and Qt5 Networking available.
+- *Cross-platform:* While this codebase was mainly developed and tested on MacOS, Windows and Linux, it should theoretically work on any modern OS (such as *BSD) that has Qt5 or Qt6 Networking available.
 - ***NEW!*** *Triple-coin:* Supports BCH, BTC and LTC.

 ### Requirements